 - Threads do not naturally return anything: Tasks are able to return an object when they are completed.
 Which makes them great for executing a method and returning the result asynchronously.

-- Cancellation tokens: Tasks can use cancellation tokens so that they can be requested to be canceled.
-This token can be passed along to other tasks which will be canceled as well.E
+- Cancellation tokens: Tasks can use cancellation tokens so that they can be requested to be cancelled.
+This token can be passed along to other tasks which will be cancelled as well.E